Tallahassee SC: History

 Tallahassee SC was founded on May 3, 2018, by residents of Tallahassee, FL, Leon County, FL including Chris Petley, Mike Bonfanti and 4 others looking to bring a semi-professional soccer team to Tallahassee.

 In February 2019, Josh Bruno was named as the first head coach of the team.
 The club played its first ever match against Savannah Clovers FC on May 4, 2019, in front of over 600 fans at the FSU Intramural Fields.

 Tallahassee Soccer Club GK Hugo Peruzzi was named GCPL Eastern Conference MVP and coach Josh Bruno selected Coach of the Year after TLHSC won the conference in its inaugural season.
 Additionally, Tallahassee SC had the most players selected to the East's Best XI team.
 Joining Peruzzi was forward Boneco Bazil and midfielders Johnny Fitzgerald and Aron Wimberly.

 Hugo Peruzzi, along with Lev Ari from Mobile F.C., were the only players from the Eastern Conference picked up for the ALL-CONFERENCE BEST XI GCPL 2019.

 On November 12, 2019, it was announced that Tallahassee SC would join the National Premier Soccer League in a newly formed Gulf Coast Conference that featured Tallahassee, Port City FC, AFC Mobile, Pensacola FC, and NPSL mainstays the New Orleans Jesters and Jacksonville Armada.
 Tallahassee SC departed the NPSL after the 2024 season and began play in the South region of The League for Clubs in the 2025 season.

 Supporters

-Tallahassee has a strong local fanbase, with an avid fan group called the Olde Fields Batallion being present at all of their home games.
-Their name comes from the meaning of the name Tallahassee in Muskogee language, which is spoken by the Seminole and Creek tribe.
-They are found on the lower section of the Main Stand at Gene Cox Stadium.
-They often organize pre-game/post-game tailgates or parties and help represent the team at local festivals.
+Tallahassee has an established local fanbase, including a supporter group known as the Olde Fields Battalion.
+The name references the meaning of “Tallahassee” in the Muskogee language, spoken by the Seminole and Creek peoples.
+The group is typically located in the lower section of the Main Stand at Gene Cox Stadium and participates in pre-game and post-game gatherings, as well as attending local festivals in association with the team.